In a Twitter stream in 2014, the editor of Slate Magazine outlined 76 ways publishers in digital media and blogs can make money.

 Really bad subscription schemes

-You can still do old-school methods, but in 2017, the sources of money for digital publishing and blogs are:
+You can still do old-school methods, but in 2019 forward, the sources of money for digital publishing and blogs are:

 Funding from some rich person

 If you’re rich in time or money, you can just create content.
 If you operate in the non-profit world or political world, this kind of funding is pretty mainstream.
 Even Vox has a series funded by the Rockefeller Foundation.
 Even if you are small-time, you can scale this model down.
 In local non-profits or local news, there are absolutely funding models from rich people or the wealth of crowds.

 Funding from some rich company that is making a long-shot bet

 This approach is harder for small websites, blogs and publishers but it does happen, especially in industries that are rapidly growing.
 Every industry needs an ecosystem, and publishers play a big role.
 This process is happening right now in the cannabis industry.
 It is also happening in drones, cryptocurrency, and other fields.

 Anyone can add a piece of HTML ad code to their site and offer ads for purchase.
 Plugins like OIO Publisher work really well.